 Topics: Issue Evaluation, Fieldwork and Geographical Skills.
-In order to complete this paper, there will be 2 days of fieldwork - one day in a physical environment and another in a human environment.
+In order to complete this paper, there will be 2 fieldwork opportunities: one in a physical environment and another in a human environment.

 The new Geography GCSE provides an excellent basis for A Level both in Geography and a range of other subjects including Biology, Chemistry, Physics, Economics, Sociology and Politics.